tygrdotdev/katarogu/README.md

 ### Mail

-Since Katarogu handles authentication using Lucia, a mail server is required to send verification codes, notifications, etc.
+Since Katarogu handles authentication using [Lucia](https://lucia-auth.com/), a mail server is required to send verification codes, notifications, etc.
 Update the SMTP values inside the `.env` file to setup mail.

-During development, I tend to use a service called Resend.
+During development, I tend to use a service called Resend and it's the service I'll most likely use in production.
 Keep in mind that it is a paid service, but should get you up and running in no time.

-However, any SMTP server should work fine.
+TLDR; any SMTP server should work fine, just update the `.env` values.

 # Contact

-If you need to contact me, please send inquires via email: [hi@tygr.dev](mailto:hi@tygr.dev).
+If you need to contact me, please send inquires via email: **hi at tygr dot dev**.